szero/mouselounge/README.rst

 mouselounge
 ===========

-Play videos in your tribehouse while running the client outisde of the browser (using steam client for example).
+Play videos in transformice while using non-browser game clients.
+(using steam client for example)

-Playing videos in music rooms works, but videos that are longer than 5 minutes won't be closed automatically.
+Works both in tribehouses and music rooms!

 This works only on linux atm.